How to Buy a Windows Laptop

 Touch-enabled: Touch is fine for phones and tablets, but I recommend against for laptops with non-detachable keyboards.
 For more on why I recommend against touchscreens, see my blurb at the end of this article.

-IPS: This stands for "In-Plane Switching".
+IPS: This stands for In-Plane Switching.
 It's a type of display that maintains its excellent viewability regardless of how the screen is angled.
 On a non-IPS display, if the screen is tilted / leaning too far forward or back (if your line of vision is not perpendicular to the screen) the colors will appear washed-out or even inverted.
 IPS displays look perfect, no matter the angle of tilt.
 IPS screens are also brighter and reproduce color more accurately.
 If you are fussy about image display quality, and you should be, then IPS is a must.
 Higher end laptops tend to have IPS displays and some mid-level models have it.

 Backlit Keyboard

 This is fairly common on mid-level and universal on higher-end laptops these days.
 It's an elegant feature that makes using your laptop in a darkened room much easier.
 Personally, I would not buy laptop without it.
+Even my full size keyboard for my tower computer is backlit.

 ** While we're discussing keyboards, there are two other things to consider: If you do a lot of numerical data-entry then you may want a ten-key pad.
-But since ten-key pads use additional space on the keyboard, they are generally available only on laptops with 15.6 inch screens or larger.
+But since ten-key pads require additional space on the keyboard, they are generally available only on laptops with 15.6 inch screens or larger.
 You could also use a full-sized external USB keyboard or a portable USB ten-key pad.
 Both of those accessories are common.

 Tablet / Laptop Convertible